ebanner/youtube-tv-station/README.md

 # lex-fridman-tv

-Lex Fridman YouTube channel into a TV station.
+The Lex Fridman YouTube channel as a TV station.

 ## Running